owncloud/ocis/services/invitations/README.md

 #### Realm configuration

-This is the configuration of the Keycloak realm that this backend has been configured with, this includes the configuration of the client (invitations):
+This is the configuration of the Keycloak realm that this backend has been configured with and includes the client configuration for invitations:

 ```json
 {